kylephillips/wp-nested-pages/readme.txt

 * Fix for invalid rel attribute in generated nav menus, resulting in W3C validation error.
 * Bug fix where non-hierarchical post types were allowing nesting.
 * Bug fix where page redirect errors were showing while attempting to delete pages with the Page post type disabled.
 (Thanks to Evan Washkow)
+* Bug fix where non-ascii characters were not displaying correctly in the quick edit slug field
+* Bug fix where "Add Child" was not available if menu sync was disabled completely
 * Various UI enhancements
 * Swedish translation added (Thanks to Marcus Forsberg)